advizex/demo/docs/index.md

 [_in progress_] An engineer-led workshop that provides a concrete, hands-on introduction to containers with Docker.

-### PaaS Foundations with Kubernetes, Swarm, and Mesos
+### PaaS Foundations with Docker EE

-[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to container orchestration with Kubernetes focus.
+[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to container orchestration with Kubernetes and Swarm focus.

 ### IaaS Foundations for Containers